jumpinjackie/forge-e33-mod/design/BLUE.md

 Whenever you cast a historic spell, draw a card.
 (Artifacts, legendaries, and Sagas are historic.)
 When this creature dies, create a Chroma token.
 ---
 Ahem.
 I hereby offically end our feud.
-With your departure, Lumière loses a brillant light.
+With your departure, Lumière loses a brilliant light.
 And a good friend ...

 1/2
 ```